I Have a Higher Libido Than My Partner—How Can I Be Both Supportive and Satisfied?

 7. Work with a professional

 It can be scary navigating intimacy concerns with your partner.
 Whether you are new to the relationship or are in a committed, long-term partnership, working with a professional can be a source of comfort.
 Sex therapists, sexologists, and intimacy experts are trained to help you talk about difficult topics and guide you on how to reach your goals together.
 There may also be instances where the best option for the relationship may not be one you have been open to before.
-Consider working with an expert if you want support navigating mismatched libidos.
+Consider working with an expert if you want professional support navigating mismatched libidos.

 The Wellness Intel You Need—Without the BS You Don't